postsharp/Metalama.Documentation/content/conceptual/aspects/advising/sharing-state.md

 uid: sharing-state-with-advice
 ---

-# Sharing State with Advice
+# Sharing state with advice

 When you need to share _compile-time_ state between different pieces of advice, or between your implementation of the `BuildAspect` method and the advice, you have a few strategies to choose from.